kangtegong/pyftrace/README.md

 - **Execution Reports**: Generate reports detailing function execution times and call counts with the `--report` flag.
 - **Path Tracing**: Trace the path of traced Python file using the `--path` flag.
 - **TUI Mode**: Run pyftrace in a Text User Interface (TUI) mode using the `tui` command.
+- **Function Filtering**: Filter the function you want to track with the --function flag.

 ```
 $ pyftrace --help